parrt/cs652/projects/Java-vtable.md

 </tr>
 </table>

 Note that of course we need to pass the `this` pointer.
+In my translations, you will notice that the `t` argument is explicitly cast to `((Truck *)t)`.
+This is not technically necessary because the `this` pointer will always be of the appropriate type.
+However, I have a general mechanism that computes casts for any parameters and it just happens to make the implicit parameter explicitly typed.
+It was easier to do a general translation.

 But now we have to get the types right for C. Before calling a function through a function pointer, we have to cast the function pointer to the appropriate type, which includes the return type and all argument types including the `this` argument: